Club + Resort Chef

 About The Author

-Joanna DeChellis, Editor, Club + Resort Chef
+Joanna DeChellis, Editorial Director, Club + Resort Chef

-As Director of Content of Club + Resort Chef, Joanna DeChellis has written dozens of profiles detailing the inner workings of food and beverages operations at clubs and resorts across the country.
-She’s penned award-winning articles about the many intricacies within food and beverage as well as culinary trends and breaking news.
-She is co-host of the award-winning podcast, Club + Resort Talks, and has served in a variety of content-development roles over the course of her career, including digital, marketing, print, and in-person events.
-She’s also the Director of Community for the Club + Resort Chef Association.
-Prior to these roles, she was the Managing Editor of Club + Resort Business.
+As Editorial Director of Club + Resort Chef, Joanna DeChellis takes an audience-first approach that combines sound journalistic and story-telling principles with an appreciation for and deep knowledge of the intricacies of the club and resort chef market.
+She oversees the content strategy and programming for Club + Resort Chef and its various platforms including the Chef to Chef Conference.
+She has penned award-winning pieces about the many intricacies within club and resort food and beverage operations as well as culinary trends, profiles and breaking news.
+She is co-host of the award-winning podcast Club + Resort Talks, and has served in various content-development roles over the course of her career, including digital, marketing, print, and in-person events.
+She oversees the Club + Resort Chef Association, the Chef to Chef Conference and PlateCraft.
+Prior to these roles, she was the Managing Editor of Club + Resort Business, Associate Editor of Food Management Magazine and a contributing writer for Restaurant Hospitality, Supermarket News, Gayot, Cleveland Scene Magazine, and Duetto.
+Contact her at [email protected].

 Related Articles Read More >